Jay011999/javascript/README.md

 # javascript

-adding small piees of codes during my learning of js funndamentals and advanced js
+adding small pieces of codes during my learning of js funndamentals and advanced jsc